There are plenty of VPNs for Android out there but choosing the best Android VPN is harder than you might think.

 There's also a couple of ‘Recent Location' options which allow you to connect to some of your favourites quickly.
 A new neat addition is the ability to customise ‘app-launch' buttons making your five favourite apps accessible straight from within the ExpressVPN app after connection.

-You can select from ExpressVPN's extensive network of VPN locations in over 94 countries which are split into ‘Recent' and ‘Recommendation Locations' and also grouped by ‘Continent' if you need to select a specific country.
+You can select from ExpressVPN's network of VPN server locations in over 94 countries which are split into ‘Recent' and ‘Recommendation Locations' and also grouped by ‘Continent' if you need to select a specific country.

 Our #1 Recommended Android VPN